tenzir/tenzir/web/docs/tql2/operators/to_splunk.md

 ## Description

-The `splunk` operator sends events to a Splunk [HTTP Event Collector (HEC)][hec].
+The `to_splunk` operator sends events to a Splunk [HTTP Event Collector (HEC)][hec].

 The source type defaults to `_json` and the operator renders incoming events as